 Sweet, serene moments like this one with little Solange were hard to come by.

-Now, Marie Louise has water only minutes from her house, and there was something extraordinary in the water when it came.
-Suddenly, she had more time and energy.
-Her children could all stay in school.
-She had more resources to invest in growing her small soft drink brewing business.
+Now, Marie Louise has water only minutes from her house, and there is something extraordinary in the water!
+Suddenly, she has more time and energy.
+Her children now stay in school.
+She has more resources to invest in growing her small soft drink production business.

-“I was so excited,” Marie Louise shares.
-“Before we would fetch water and get tired.
-Now, you can fetch water ten times and not get tired!”
+"I was so excited," Marie Louise shares, laughing.
+"Before, we would fetch water and get tired.
+Now, we can fetch water ten times and not get tired!"

 Throughout her village, Marie Louise says families have much more time to spend working or simply resting.
 And her own family has seen huge benefits.